Transitive projective planes and insoluble groups: Proving Lemma A

-We will call situation (1) the {\it small rank situe}.
-Thus the small rank situe is described by particular values of $(n,q)$, and particular types of $\kappa$ (strictly speaking, since $p\geq 7$, most of the listed cases do not occur).
-When we are not in the small rank situe, we write $\Omega$ (or $\Omega_\kappa$) to be the subgroup of $S$ of index at most $2$ such that $\overline{\Omega}$ is simple.
-For particular choices of $\kappa, n$ and $q$ we are interested in the maximal subgroups of $X$, a group satisfying $\Omega\leq X \leq \Gamma$; most of the time we will apply the following results with $\kappa$ the zero form and $X=\Delta_\kappa\cong GL_n(q)$.
+We will call situation (1) the {\it small rank setting}.
+Thus the small rank setting is described by particular values of $(n,q)$, and particular types of $\kappa$ (strictly speaking, since $p\geq 7$, most of the listed cases do not occur).
+When we are not in the small rank setting, we write $\Omega$ (or $\Omega_\kappa$) for the subgroup of $S$ of index at most $2$ such that $\overline{\Omega}$ is simple.
+Now \cite[Prop.
+2.9.2]{kl} implies that $\Omega$ is quasisimple.